 - 77. Some members of staff were fine, some were bastards.
-The one that always sticks in my head was HR .
+The one that always sticks in my head was KSP.
 He abused me physically, mentally, and psychologically.
 If I did anything wrong at all, he used to drag me up to the tower of the castle and lock me in.
 I was eight years old and he was telling me horror stories of ghosts being in the tower.
 He would lock me in there for hours at a time and there was no window, it was just an empty dark room.
-There was no food or water, and I didn't know how long I was going to be in there.
-HR did that to me a few times.
-Other staff knew it was happening but they didn't take any action. - 78.
-LHR s abuse usually happened at the weekend or at night when the place was quieter.
+There was no food or water, and I didn't know how long I was going to be in there. - 78.
+KSP 's abuse usually happened at the weekend or at night when the place was quieter.
 He used to batter me, really batter me.
 That took place in my bedroom.
 He would batter me for being bad which could be anything, such as coming out of class early or swearing at a teacher.
 He used to throw his keys at me, he threw me off a wall, but he wouldn't hit me in the face, only on the body.
-I had bruises all over me but if LHR would just say that I had fallen off my bike again.
+I had bruises all over me but if KSP would just say that I had fallen off my bike again.
 Other staff like the nurses must have noticed my bruises. - 79.
-LHR used to abuse me regularly.
+KSP used to abuse me regularly.
 It happened any time that I did something wrong, in his eyes.
 That continued throughout my time at Balrossie and I was there for years. - 80.
-The two boys I shared a dormitory with, and the second second, were bullies.
-I woke up one morning and second second was trying to stick his penis in my mouth.
+The two boys I shared a dormitory with, was trying to stick his penis in my mouth.
 He had tried it many times before that.
 He and other boys would hold me down and pretend they were going to do that.
-Mostly I fought them off but I had seen what they had done to other boys. - 81.
-What they would try and do to other boys was they would make a lot of dens in the bedrooms and elsewhere.
+Mostly I fought them off but I had seen what they had done to other boys. - What they would try and do to other boys was they would make a lot of dens in the bedrooms and elsewhere.
 They would make them out of sofa cushions, quilts, and things.
 They used to go into these dens and touch each other.
-They did it to me as well.
-Second and touch a den and dare you to do things, like pull your willie out and touch it.
+They did it to me as well. would get you to go into a den and dare you to do things, like pull your willie out and touch it.
 I didn't understand, I thought it was a game they were playing.